christophernhill/wspeedi-sigularity/README.md

 ## Steps

- 1. builidng the Singularity container.
+ 1. building the Singularity container.

+ 2. configuring the container on our cluster

+ 3. accessing the container in a Slurm job usinf an ssh tunnel